 The ideal model, I think, is Nigeria.
 The African nation is blessed with astoundingly rich natural resources, particularly oil.
 And while for years the oil infrastructure there was a target for disaffected and disenfranchised citizens who demanded a greater share of the proceeds from the nation's oil, that chapter has been closed and followed by a number of moves toward democracy.

-The result has been nothing short of spectacular.
-Its economy is expected to grow by 7.1% this year.
-And most of that growth was derived outside of the booming oil sector.
+The Nigerian economy is expected to continue to grow this year.
+And most of its growth was derived outside of the booming oil sector.
 Economic reports, in fact, bear out the notion that the Nigerian middle class is beginning to spend to raise its standard of living.

-My favorite exchange-traded fund that gives investors exposure to Nigeria is the Market Vectors Africa ETF (NYSE: AFK).
-The fund trades on the New York Stock Exchange and casts a wide net over the African continent, with 25% invested in Nigeria.
+My favorite exchange-traded fund that gives investors exposure to Nigeria is the VanEck Vectors Africa ETF (NYSE: AFK).
+The fund trades on the New York Stock Exchange and casts a wide net over the African continent, with 10% invested in Nigeria (and also 10% in Kenya).
 Its holdings include some of Africa's largest banks, telecoms and natural resource firms.

 Of course, investing in an emerging fund like the Market Vectors Africa ETF is risky.
 Political unrest or a crash in oil prices are two very real possibilities that could lead to slow or even negative growth.